-Let's say Alice is just walking along, and suddenly she gets a horrible itch in the middle of her back.
+Let's say a character is just walking along, and suddenly they get a horrible itch in the middle of her back.
 There just happens to be some music playing

-, and as she contorts her body to try to reach the itch (coincidentally in time with the music), people around her start to do the same thing, thinking it's a dance.
+, and as they contorts their body to try to reach the itch (coincidentally in time with the music), people around them start to do the same thing, thinking it's a dance.
 It becomes a Dance Sensation

-, and usually Alice doesn't even notice, as she's still trying to get to the itch.
+, and usually the character doesn't even notice, as they're still trying to get to the itch.

 It often gains momentum when one person in the crowd yells, "Hey, look at those cool dance moves!" or something similar.
 That person starts doing the move, and pretty soon everybody's doing it.

 , as this is sometimes the reason for the motions.

 open/close all folders

 - Airplane!, when Elaine is dancing in the tough-guy bar, and the man with the knife in his back points at his back, trying to get someone to help him, but Elaine just mimics the motion and he falls over dead a moment later.